Academany/fabzero/w3/designprinciples.md

-# Day 3.
-Design Thinking
+# Universal Principles of Design
 ---
 [Back to Summary](../summary.md)